EOSIO/eosjs/README.md

 ### CommonJS

-Importing using commonJS syntax is supported by NodeJS out of the box.
+Importing using commonJS syntax is supported by Node.js out of the box.
 ```js
 const { Api, JsonRpc, RpcError } = require('eosjs');
 const { JsSignatureProvider } = require('eosjs/dist/eosjs-jssig');      // development only